 The HMO's Chief Executive Officer (CEO), the Chief Financial Officer (CFO) or designee must attest to the best of their knowledge to the truthfulness, accuracy, and completeness of all data submitted to the Department.
 This includes encounter data, ventilator dependent member data, provider and facility network submissions, comprehensive exam reports and health data indicators and any other data regarding claims the HMO paid.
-The HMO must use the Department's attestation form in Addendum IV, J. The attestation form must be submitted quarterly to the HMO's Managed Care Analyst in the Bureau of Benefits Management (Article XII, K).
+The HMO must use the Department's attestation form in Addendum IV, J. The attestation form must be submitted quarterly to the HMO's Managed Care Analyst in DHS (Article XII, K).